mearoon/docs/RaspberryPi/WiFi/RpiAP.md

 Note that this documentation was tested on a Raspberry Pi 3 with Raspbian Stretch, and it is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

-To add a Raspberry Pi-based access point to an existing network, see [this section](https://github.com/SurferTim/documentation/blob/6bc583965254fa292a470990c40b145f553f6b34/configuration/wireless/access-point.md#internet-sharing).

 In order to work as an access point, the Raspberry Pi will need to have access point software installed, along with DHCP server software to provide connecting devices with a network address.
 Ensure that your Raspberry Pi is using an up-to-date version of Raspbian (dated 2017 or later).

 Use the following to update your Raspbian installation: